NLRB election procedures: "Laboratory conditions"

-Midland National Life Insurance Co. is a current holding that reflects the Board's oscillations along White House political lines.
+Midland National Life Insurance Co.
+(Note: Midland National Life Insurance Co. v.
+Local 304A, United Food & Commercial Workers, 263 NLRB 127 (1982)) is a case that reflects the Board's oscillations along White House political lines.
 This case involved an employer distributing anti-union campaign literature to its employees with their paychecks.
 The literature included false impressions and other misleading information.
 The union learned of the document the next morning, 3½ hours before polling.
 In this 1982 case, the Board decided that the election standards were not lowered to a level that "...impaired the free and informed atmosphere requisite to an untrammeled expression of choice by the employees."
 (Midland, above.)

 In the early 1950s the Board began considering whether employees were "deceived as to the source of the campaign propaganda by trickery or fraud, and that they could therefore neither recognize nor evaluate propaganda for what it was, the Board set aside the election (Midland, above).
-Later the Board "refined its standard" in Liberal Market refusing to consider the truth or falsity of campaign propaganda, but measured the degree to which employees' free choice was impacted by misleading information.
+Later the Board "refined its standard" in Liberal Market (Note: Liberal Market, cited in Midland, above, and United Aircraft Corporation, 103 NLRB at 105.) refusing to consider the truth or falsity of campaign propaganda, but measured the degree to which employees' free choice was impacted by misleading information.
 For the next seven years, the Board held the "intent to mislead" as an element of the standard" for setting aside an election.

-The next refinement of the standard occurred in 1962, when, in Hollywood Ceramics, the Board required the "misrepresentation or campaign trickery to involve (1) a substantial departure from the truth, (2)at a time which prevents the other party […] from making an effective reply, so that the misrepresentation, which (3) deliberate or not, may (4) reasonably be expected to have a (5) significant impact on the election."
+The next refinement of the standard occurred in 1962, when, in Hollywood Ceramics, (Note: Hollywood Ceramics' rule permitted Board evaluation of both the substance and the manner of the campaign representations.) the Board required the "misrepresentation or campaign trickery to involve (1) a substantial departure from the truth, (2)at a time which prevents the other party […] from making an effective reply, so that the misrepresentation, which (3) deliberate or not, may (4) reasonably be expected to have a (5) significant impact on the election."
 (Numbers added to emphasize elements to be evaluated.)

-Fifteen years later, in Shopping Kart Food Market, Inc., a new administration brought in a board that effectively overruled Hollywood Ceramics, stating that it would "recognize and rely on the employees as mature individuals who are capable of recognizing campaign propaganda for what it is and discounting it" and effectively negating the possibility of policing campaigns.
+Fifteen years later, in Shopping Kart Food Market, Inc., (Note: Shopping Kart Food Markets, Inc., 228 NLRB 1311 (1977), cited in Midland, above.) a new administration brought in a board that effectively overruled Hollywood Ceramics, stating that it would "recognize and rely on the employees as mature individuals who are capable of recognizing campaign propaganda for what it is and discounting it" and effectively negating the possibility of policing campaigns.
 Thus, the Board would set aside an election tainted by misrepresentation only when forgery was involved.

 When the Board changed under the next White House administration, the Board returned to its policy of insuring fair election under General Knit.
+(Note: General Knit of California, Inc., 239 NLRB 619 (1978).)